 Both DNA and lipid data can be used as biomarkers for detecting the presence of certain organisms in the environment.
 Besides, lipid biomarkers can be preserved in the sedimentary record and give information about the past presence of certain microbes and the environmental conditions they were facing.
 Here, our focus is on marine algae lipid biomarkers, which are correlated with sea surface temperatures, and our aim is to determine the biological sources of these lipids in detail.

 For this aim, samples are available from a previous campaign in the Black Sea both from the water column and from incubations.
-We are looking for a motivated Master student who is willing to learn and apply lipid analysis methods as well as characterization of the microbial community in these samples by genomic & bioinformatic approaches.
+We are looking for a motivated MSc student who is willing to learn and apply lipid analysis methods as well as characterization of the microbial community in these samples by genomic & bioinformatic approaches.
 The project involves both lab work and data analysis.